How to Throw a Squatted Dance Party – Anonymous (2018)

 Blockade Personal Accounts – Earth First!ers (1983)

-1946-1989, Blockade/Barricade, Capitalism, Date, Defining the Enemy, Disruptive Spaces, Occupation, Tactics of Disruption, The 'Natural World'
+1946-1989, Blockade/Barricade, Date, Defining the Enemy, Disruptive Spaces, Occupation, Privatization, Self Institution, Tactics of Disruption, The 'Natural World'

 This piece consists of personal accounts of three Earth First!ers during their various blockades over the course of a two week period.
 The blockades occurred in order to stop the continued destruction of the Bald Mountain road in the Kalmiopsis region.
 In each instance, activists locked arms, forming a barrier between the bulldozer and the rest of the road, temporarily halting destruction.
 Additionally, the second account describes how in addition to forming a blockade, Earth First!ers chained themselves to the bulldozers, halting the destruction for even longer.